-- No drug use
+- No drugs

 - No smoking

-- Undergo a gynecological exam
+- Undergo a gynecological exam.

-Step1: Medication Cycle
+Step 1: Medication Cycle

 Step 2: Egg Retrieval Process

-There are no major egg donation risks however it’s important to talk with your doctor to find out about the possible side effects of egg donation before you decide to become an egg donor.
+There are no significant risks associated with egg donation.
+However, it’s essential to talk with your doctor to learn about the possible side effects of egg donation before donating your eggs.

-There are two main types of egg donors
+There are two main types of egg donors:

 How much money do egg donors make?

-• Donor location
+- Donor location

-• Donation history
+- Donation history